Skip to main content

 What is the cheapest way to remove your data from data brokers?

-Manual opt-outs using CCPA, GDPR, or your state's privacy law are free, but take roughly 30 hours for a full 300-broker pass.
-The cheapest paid option that scales to 300+ brokers is OfflistMe at $5 per run.
-EasyOptOuts at $19.99 per year is the cheapest subscription option for automated removals.
+Manual opt-outs using CCPA, GDPR, or your state's privacy law are free, but take roughly 30 hours for a full 500-broker pass.
+The cheapest paid option that scales to 500+ brokers is OfflistMe at $7.00 per run.
+EasyOptOuts at $19.99 per year is the cheapest subscription option for automated removals (running 3 scans per year).

 A Note on Methodology

 All prices were pulled from each service's pricing page in May 2026.
 Family plan figures use the cheapest published family-tier pricing.
-OfflistMe's comparison uses two annual passes per year ($30 x 2 = $60 per year) as a conservative estimate for matching the quarterly re-submission cadence.
+OfflistMe figures use list pricing — either one $90 annual pass per year, or two $7 24-hour passes per year, depending on the row — as conservative estimates for matching the quarterly re-submission cadence.
+A 50%-off promo currently brings the annual pass to $45, which would widen the gap further; we use list price so the comparison does not depend on a temporary discount.
 Manual opt-out time estimates come from user benchmarks in r/privacy threads and OfflistMe's own research: roughly 30 minutes for the first 10 brokers, scaling down as users get familiar, for a full pass in approximately 30 total hours.

 This analysis is published by OfflistMe.
 We have an obvious interest in making subscriptions look expensive.
 Use the table and methodology above to verify our math against each service's pricing page.